 Since then the menace of plastic waste has only grown in size.
-Mainly because of limited alternatives to plastic packaging, we continue to produce plastic every year to store, transport and protect our products.
+Mainly because of limited alternatives to plastic packaging, we continue to produce millions of tonnes of plastic to store, transport, and protect our products.
 In that, only a minuscule proportion is collected or recycled, and the rest find their way into the ocean.

 The existence of plastic waste is now found in almost all parts of our planet and even in our bodies.

 Along with plastic pollution, plastic is produced using petrol and fossil fuel, thereby significantly contributing to climate change.
 As per a report by 2030, emissions from the plastics industry in the U.S. could overtake emissions from coal power plants.

 What is the solution to plastic?